The Book Thief Chapter 38 Summary

 - Max paints a picture of himself and Liesel, walking on the cloud toward the sun.

 Section 4.
 The Boxer: End of May

-Hans comes down a minimum of one time every day, and sometimes Rosa brings him some extra bread.
+- Hans comes down a minimum of once every day, and sometimes Rosa brings him some extra bread.

-But Max gets back up and manages to punch Hitler six times in the moustache and one more time in the chin.
+- But Max gets back up and manages to punch Hitler six times in the mustache and one more time in the chin.

 Section 5.
 The New Dream: A Few Nights Later